zanuka/leaderport-core-ui/SETUP_BACKEND.md

 8. Test the connection:
    - Submit a test score and retrieve the leaderboard to ensure everything is working correctly.

-Benefits of using GCP with Valkey for VueValkyrie:
+Benefits of using GCP with Valkey for Valkran:
 - Full control over your Valkey instance for custom configurations.
 - Ability to scale your Valkey instance as needed.
 - Integration with other GCP services for comprehensive application deployment.